What are crowns and bridges, and how are they different?

-Crowns (also known as caps) are custom-fitted tooth prosthetics that replace or restore damaged teeth.
-They cover surfaces of natural tooth structures or dental implants.
+Crowns (also known as caps) are tooth prosthetics that restore natural teeth or dental implants.
 Reasons for getting a crown on a natural tooth include:

 Did you know…

 that the Etruscan civilization were the first to use crowns as a means of restoring damaged teeth?
-In fact, the materials they used – ivory, gold, and bones – were still the standard in dentistry as recently as the 20th century, when porcelain crowns were first invented.
+The materials they used were ivory, gold, and bone.

 Frequently Asked Questions